 With a vast talent pool of world-class tech professionals and competitive prices, Central and Eastern Europe (CEE) provides favorable conditions for offshore software development services.
 The region is home to over 1 million software engineers who work in ICT, public services, e-commerce, manufacturing, fintech, and transport industries.

-Local IT specialists are known for their strong technical capabilities and engineering prowess.
-Staying competitive requires them to be able to handle cutting-edge technologies such as machine learning (ML), large language models (LLM), IoT, and a constantly expanding array of programming languages and frameworks.
+Local developers are known for their strong technical capabilities and engineering prowess.
+Staying competitive requires them to be able to handle niche technologies such as machine learning (ML), artificial intelligence (AI), large language models (LLM), cloud computing, IoT, and a constantly expanding array of programming languages and frameworks.
+Many CEE countries also stand out in highly specialized areas, such as embedded systems, enterprise software development, and advanced data analytics, further strengthening their position as attractive outsourcing destinations.

 At the same time, compensation rates for engineers tend to be lower than those in Western Europe.
-The outsourcing costs vary from country to country, but average software development rates start at $15 per hour and reach up to $23 per hour.
+The outsourcing software development costs vary from country to country, but average software development average rates start at $15 per hour and reach up to $23 per hour.

 Software development hourly rates in Poland

 Poland is the largest IT offshore development hub in Central Europe.
-It boasts over 400 outsourcing centers, employing over 430K skilled professionals.
-The Polish tech ecosystem now has over 3K startups, which focus primarily on SaaS (39%), web (36%) and mobile (26%) applications, hardware (17%), customized digital products (15%), and tools for IT (10%).
+It boasts over 400 outsourcing centers, employing over 430K highly skilled developers.
+The Polish tech ecosystem now has over 3K startups, which focus primarily on:

 In recent years, Poland’s IT industry has gained significant attention from global corporations.
 Tech giants like Facebook, Intel, IBM, Microsoft, Hewlett Packard, and Dell opened their R&D facilities across the country.
 This helped the tech sector attract more than $86.3 million in investments in 2024 alone.